Imperial staff came together to mark milestone anniversaries at the College's annual Long Server celebrations.

-“This sense of amazement at the passage of time happens to people who are good at what they do, who are dedicated to their work, who enjoy their jobs.”
+Congratulating staff, Imperial’s President Professor Alice Gast, said: “I am sure that like me, many of you react to these time periods with a sense of amazement at how time has flown past!
+We know that this sense of the passage of time happens to people who are good at what they do, who are dedicated to their work, who enjoy their jobs.
+I can tell from many of your recollections and achievements that this is certainly the case.

 Article text (excluding photos or graphics) available under an Attribution-NonCommercial-ShareAlike Creative Commons license.